hschne/resume/markdown/resume.md

 :   Author and maintainer of [Rails Mini Profiler](https://github.com/hschne/rails-mini-profiler/).
 Minor contributions to various Ruby libraries.

 Testing
-:   Significant experience in test automation and software testing on both backend and frontend.
-Significant experience in establishing software testing best practices in various organizations.
+:   Significant experience in test automation and software testing on both the backend and frontend.
+Significant expertise in establishing software testing best practices in various organizations.

 Education
 ---------